-The officials listed below have the authority, in an emergency situation and based on the results of an authorized investigation, to immediately revoke or limit any user’s access to College computing and electronic communication facilities and services.
+The officials listed below have the authority, in an emergency situation and based on the results of an authorized investigation, to immediately revoke or limit any user’s access to University computing and electronic communication facilities and services.

 - Vice President and Dean, Academic Affairs (faculty)

 - Vice President for Business and Finance (staff)

 - Vice President and Dean for Student Development (students)

 In emergency cases, such as an occurrence of threatened system integrity and when the appropriate administrator is not available, access to systems as cited above may be authorized by any of the administrators listed above.
 If none of those oﬃcials is available, designated ITR personnel have the authority to lock or search accounts or log sessions.
 Any emergency entry will be recorded in writing and forwarded to the appropriate University authority and its appropriateness reviewed after the fact.
 Where a user’s electronic ﬁles or other electronic material listed above is accessed by the University as part of an investigation into a suspected violation of this policy or other University policy or rules, the University will usually notify the individual of this access within ﬁve business days.
 This notice requirement shall not apply where the notice would, in the judgment of the University, interfere with an ongoing law enforcement investigation.